Macropinna

-Introduction
+Discovery and Evolutionary History

 Macropinna microstoma was discovered in 1939 by marine biologist W. M. Chapman, in deep temperate waters off of the Pacific, Indian, and Atlantic oceans.
 It is restricted to deep oceanic water by its light-sensitive tubular eyes.
-The eyes are capped with bright green lenses, and surrounded by a fluid-filled shield.
-The presence of this fish was mostly unknown until 2004.
+The eyes are capped with bright green lenses and surrounded by a fluid-filled shield.
+The presence of this fish was mostly unknown until 2004, when researchers at Monterey Bay Aquarium Research Institute photographed M. microstoma off the coast of the north pacific.

+Fossil evidence has also shown to be especially important when discovering M. microstoma history.
+The genus M. microstoma has existed for millions of years that can be traced back to the Miocene epoch, with similar tubular-eye features preserved in a fossil species.
+Fossil evidence suggests that the barreleye's distinct features are not recent adaptations but are ancient traits precise for deep-sea life.

+Another important aspect of the M. microstoma is that they represent an extreme example of deep-sea fish traits such as their eyes.
+Over evolutionary time, these traits have allowed M. microstoma to acquire an ecological niche, where the precise vision and protection from stinging prey are essential for species survival.